 Arthur roared and sliced again.
 Another miss.

-“I made the entire experience as painful and excruciating as possible.
-I wanted them both to feel it,” the demon said, stepping away and circling around Arthur.
-“I wanted them to know that they were helpless and under my control.”
+"I made the entire experience as painful and excruciating as possible.
+I wanted them both to feel it," Mal'akheth said, stepping away and circling around Arthur.
+"I wanted them to know that they were helpless and under my control.
+That their Hunter protector had failed them."

 Arthur shifted his weight, facing toward the demon, but he was having a hard time keeping his feet.
 He collapsed to a knee but forced himself to stand back up.